hashgraph/hedera-forking/README.md

 ### Set up

-To use this library in your tests, you need to enable [`ffi`](https://book.getfoundry.sh/cheatcodes/ffi) in your Foundry project.
+To use this library in your tests, you need to enable [`ffi`](https://book.getfoundry.sh/cheatcodes/ffi).
 You can do so by adding the following lines to your `.toml` file

 ```toml